Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Upper Bounds

-are confidence bound functions for noisy observations of BM.
+and $\beta_\delta(x) \triangleq \eta_\delta(x) + \alpha_\delta(x)$.
+Here, $\eta_\delta(x)$ is a term that was used in Grill {\em et al.} \cite{grill2018optimistic}, and represents inherent uncertainty that would exist even in the case of noiseless observations.
+The term $\alpha_\delta(x)$ is additionally introduced due to the fact that we require wider confidence bounds in the presence of noise.
 With these notations, our algorithm is shown in \alggref{NoisyOOBAlgo}.

-At the $h$-th epoch, all sampled points $x_t$, either at the midpoint or at the ends of the candidate intervals, are sampled at least $n_{h}$ times, to ensure a maximum confidence level on $W$ across different points in the same epoch.\footnote{To mitigate the effect of the noise, at each epoch, we resample the chosen point at least $n_h$ times.
-Re-sampling is convenient for the analyses, whereas in practice one could use a more conventional UCB-type algorithm that samples a different point at each time instant (e.g., \citep{srinivas2012information}).} The set $\mathcal{L}_h$ can be viewed as the collection of intervals that potentially contain the maximizer; the confidence bounds shrink as more points are observed, and accordingly $\mathcal{L}_h$ shrinks as $h$ increases.
+At the $h$-th epoch, all sampled points (either at the midpoint or at the ends of the candidate intervals) are sampled at least $n_{h}$ times, to ensure a certain confidence level on $W$ across different points in the same epoch.\footnote{To mitigate the effect of the noise, at each epoch, we resample the chosen point at least $n_h$ times.
+Re-sampling is convenient for the analyses, whereas in practice one could use a more conventional UCB-type algorithm that samples a different point at each time instant (e.g., Srinivas {\em et al.} \cite{srinivas2012information}).} The set $\mathcal{L}_h$ can be viewed as the collection of intervals that potentially contain the maximizer; the confidence bounds shrink as more points are observed, and accordingly the total area of $\mathcal{L}_h$ shrinks as $h$ increases.